jindalvikas/life-automation-scripts/README.md

 # Life Automation Scripts

-This project is created for performing repetitive operations like creating thousands of rules for rule engine using a csv.<br/><br/>
+This project is created for performing repetitive operations like creating thousands of rules for rule engine using a csv file.<br/><br/>

 ### Use Python 3 to Run the automation scripts